Change Manager: Definition, background, tips – How to lead change successfully

 Your manner of address should be positive and affirming and at the same time clear, unambiguous and above all honest, authentic and credible.

-Neither should you leave room for imaginative interpretations, nor should employees get the idea that you are being dishonest with them and hiding the negative sides of the change.
+Neither should you leave room for imaginative interpretations, nor should employees get the idea that you are being dishonest with them and hiding the negative aspects of the change.
 Your employees will only feel taken seriously if you communicate transparently!

 Dialog